pete-lawson/data-science-toolkit/README.md

 ### Probability
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>

+## Reproducibility

+* [Cookiecutter](https://github.com/cookiecutter/cookiecutter) is a command-line utility that creates new boilerplate projects from cookiecutters (project templates).
+A project template comprises a directory skeleton with boilerplate code, plaintext documentation, and supporting files populated by a user-created template.
+Cookiecutters are language and domain agnostic; they can contain templates for any plaintext files, including, but not limited to, markdown READMEs, code scripts in any language, Makefiles for building a project, and requirements files for managing project dependencies.
+Cookiecutters are best used at the beginning of a data science project to encourage consistent documentation and meaningful project structure.